 The Knock is co-commissioned by Cincinnati Opera through a grant from the Andrew W. Mellon Foundation.

-The film was made possible by the generous support of The Andrew W. Mellon Foundation, Howard and Sarah D. Solomon Foundation, Ted Snowdon and Duffy Violante, Thomas C. Ragan, Van Broughton Ramsey and Robert Nelson, and two contributors who wish to remain anonymous.
+The film was made possible by the generous support of The Andrew W. Mellon Foundation, National Endowment for the Arts, Howard and Sarah D. Solomon Foundation, Ted Snowdon and Duffy Violante, Thomas C. Ragan, Van Broughton Ramsey and Robert Nelson, and two contributors who wish to remain anonymous.